 A student may meet the degree requirements by either full- or part-time enrollment and by attendance in any combination of semesters and summer sessions.
 The student who interrupts the continuity of registration faces the possibility of not being granted permission to return.

 A minimum grade-point average of 3.00 for work done at the University is required for graduation and to maintain good academic standing.

-All requirements for a master's degree (including acceptance of a thesis, paper, or project report as may be specified), whether satisfied on the University Park campus or elsewhere, must be met within eight years of admission to degree status.
+All requirements for a master's degree (including acceptance of the culminating experience), whether satisfied on the University Park campus or elsewhere, must be met within eight years of admission to degree status.
 Individual programs may set shorter time limits.
 Extensions may be granted by the Director of Graduate Enrollment Services in appropriate circumstances.

 In addition to the general University requirements for admission, adequate undergraduate preparation is required in the program in which the applicant expects to pursue advanced work.
 The specific courses and the total number of undergraduate credits required in various areas will be determined by the choice of program and can be ascertained from the descriptive statement appearing under the graduate program heading in the latter portion of this bulletin.
 An applicant who meets the necessary grade-point average but is deficient in course preparation may, under certain circumstances, be admitted to the Graduate School and be allowed to make up the undergraduate deficiencies.
 Under these circumstances the program will require more than the necessary period of residence.
 An applicant for admission to the M.Ed. program in most major programs is required to have had at least 18 credits in education and related psychology, and in certain major programs may be required to have had practice teaching.